Marley0523/gmod.github.io/wiki/MediaWiki_Migration.md

 the repo via the "raw" URLs.
 I just had to configure jekyll to ignore the directory that contains the uploads.
-An additional issue related to the size of the repository is that GitHub also indicates in their documentation that the jekyll build times are limmited to 10 minutes, but the build currently takes about 15 minutes.
+An additional issue related to the size of the repository is that GitHub also indicates in their documentation that the jekyll build times are limited to 10 minutes, but the build currently takes about 15 minutes.
 Hopefully GH won't notice.

 The other issue is that jekyll doesn't like colons (:) in file names.
 While it